Table of Contents

-Do you face connectivity problems when playing online games on your Nintendo Switch?
-If the answer is yes, then you might be suffering from a NAT-type problem.
-If you don’t know what this problem is and how you can solve it, then fret not.
-Because written below is a complete guide that will explain how to change NAT type with port forwarding to fix any connectivity issues.
+If you don’t know this problem and how to solve it, fret not.
+Below is a complete guide that will explain how to change the NAT type with port forwarding to fix any connectivity issues.

 TL;DR: Here’s how you can open ports on Nintendo Switch